 - Divide your hair into large sections and clip back with alligator clips.

 - Heat your flat iron to a temperature range of 350 to 400 degrees for thick hair, or 300-350 for fine, thin hair.
 Are you looking for the best flat iron for silk press?
-Try the curly hair and a digital temperature reader.
+Try the which has wide plates for big, curly hair and a digital temperature reader.
 It’s an excellent choice for a silk press straightener.

 - Section off a small layer of hair and with the use of a rat tail and pass the flat iron over your hair once.
 This is called the chasing method.

 - Continue flat ironing in small sections until your entire head is done.

 You won’t need to use a heavy silk press oil but using a light shine serum will help keep your silk press looking great.

 How Long Does a Silk Press Last?